Bhoja Air Flight 213: Decision to fly

 The decision to continue the flight to Islamabad therefore lies with the crew of Flight 213.
 According to the CVR, the sole reason for the flight to continue flying towards Islamabad, despite the deteriorating weather condition around the area, was due to the fact that this particular flight, an evening flight from Karachi to Islamabad, was Bhoja Air's first ever flight for this sector in 12 years.
-Bhoja Air previously had been suspended due to financial difficulties in the early 2000s and had been recently relaunched in March 2012, merely a month earlier.
+Bhoja Air had previously been suspended due to financial difficulties in the early 2000s and had been recently relaunched in March 2012, just a month earlier.
 As the flight was the inaugural flight for the Karachi-Islamabad sector, Captain Afridi concluded that the aircraft must land at Islamabad, regardless of the weather condition.
 First Officer Malik had advised Captain Afridi to divert the flight, however Captain Afridi insisted about continuing the flight.
 This was regarded as a critical moment as his sole reason to continue the flight would eventually lead to the accident.